michaelklishin/monger/README.md

 ## Project Maturity

-Monger is no longer a really young project: it will be 1 year old in a few months, with active production use from week 1.
-It is now rapidly approaching the RC1 milestone and almost all API parts are set in stone for the 1.0 release.
-That said, the team takes a pretty conservative stance on versioning and there will be as many beta releases as necessary to get things right.
+Monger is not a young project: it will be 1 year old in a few months, with active production use from week 1.
+It is now at 1.0.0-rc1, all API parts are set in stone and 1.0 will be released after a few weeks of "soaking".

-RC1 is something we believe is worth labelling 1.0 when most of documentation guides are ready.

 ## Artifacts